 Public Accounting Standard PS 3280 - Asset Retirement Obligations came into effect for fiscal years beginning on or after April 1, 2022.
 The new accounting standard addresses the reporting of legal obligations associated with the retirement of certain capital assets, such as asbestos removal in retired buildings by public sector entities.
 The Corporation has adopted the standard using the modified retrospective application with restatement.
-The restatement was calculated using assumptions and discount rates that were current at the beginning of this fiscal year; as a result, the total restatement in capital assets and accumulated amortization, together with an adjustment to the opening balance of net assets, was equivalent to the increase in the asset retirement obligation.
+The restatement was calculated using assumptions and discount rates that were current at the beginning of this fiscal year; as a result, the total restatement in capital assets, was equivalent to the increase in the asset retirement obligation.